background

 Symptoms

-• Tingling, numbness, or burning sensations in the lower leg or top of the foot
+• Tingling, numbness, pins-and-needles sensations around the knee and lower leg

 Causes